 The funding was directed to be used to increase the awareness and marketability of American wool, either through consumer or industry activities or a combination of both.
 Suggested activities included:

-- Procuring a wool speaker/specialist at state sheep association meetings (expenses could include meeting expenses, speakers' fees, travel and lodging costs). - Conducting wool seminars, wool pools, shearing schools, etc. - Supporting a value-added program, such as making wool blankets or sponsoring use of wool fabric.
+• Procuring a wool speaker/specialist at state sheep association meetings (expenses could include meeting expenses, speakers' fees, travel and lodging costs).